 I like these certified gluten free oats brands:

-Note, Trader Joe's oats are testing over the 20ppm and because of this is not safe to eat.
+Note: Trader Joe’s oats are testing over 20 ppm and are unsafe to eat.

 Brands Of Gluten Free Oat Milk:

-- Pure Oaty by Glebe Farms - This is certified gluten free in the UK.
+• Pure Oaty by Glebe Farms is certified gluten-free in the UK.

 Homemade Oat Milk Recipes: